quicksmesh/QuickSmesh/backend/README.md

 ## Usage

-To run the backend and host the front end at the same time run:
+To run the backend and host the frontend at the same time run:

     python3 quicksmesh.py --frontend-dir <path/to/dist>